theriftlab/immanuel-python/README.md

 ## Settings

 The full documentation covers settings in detail, but much of the output can be customized.
-The settings module allows you specify what data each chart returns, what planets etc. to include, and to fine-tune many intricate details of the aspect calculations.
+The settings module allows you to specify and personalize:

+* The house system to use
+* What data each chart returns
+* What planets, points, asteroid etc. to include
+* Details of the aspect calculations
+* Which dignities to use and their scores
+* The progression method to use for secondary progressions
+* ...and much more.

 ## Tests